seishingithub/g2-midterm-assessment-rails/README.md

 **Users can add comments to a posts**

+    Given there is an existing post
-    Given I am a logged in user
+    And I am a logged in user
     When I to the homepage (the wall)
-    I should see an "Add Comment" link
+    Then I should see an "Add Comment" link
-    When I click "Add Comment" I should see the new comment form When I fill in a comment
+    When I click "Add Comment" I should see the new comment form And I fill in a comment
     And I press "Add Comment"
     Then I should be redirected back to the homepage (the wall) And I should see the comment beneath the post